yanwing61/canvas-example/README.md

 # canvas example

-Using <canvas> tag in HTML and javascript to create an interactive animation.
+Using HTML `<canvas>` tag and javascript to create an interactive animation inspired by Jackson Pollock Deconstruction.

 live site: <https://yanwing61.github.io/canvas-example/>